South Tulsa homeowner arrested after shooting 'assumed' burglar, police say

 A south Tulsa homeowner and a man he reportedly thought was burglarizing his home both faced arrest after a shooting early Monday.

-The Tulsa Police Department announced David Roland's arrest on social media and, with the caveat that the agency can't provide legal advice, referred readers to the Oklahoma Firearms Act.
+The Tulsa Police Department announced David Roland's arrest on social media and, saying the agency can't provide legal advice, referred readers to the Oklahoma Firearms Act.
 The legislation refers to "lawful self-defense and self-protection."

 "We understand that this incident will spark many conversations about the use of firearms in similar situations and what is legally allowed," the Facebook post reads.